jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 Ownership and lifetime:

 - native components remain owned by the object component system;
-- native `Rules` arrays own profile resource fact rows for the loaded profile lifetime;
+- native `Rules` arrays own published resource fact rows for the service generation;
 - native catalog and managed-list outputs are copied, contiguous value batches; and
 - undo actions own complete before/after rows and retain no SmallS arena or